 - Feeling tired or weak.

-- This drug may cause you to have dizziness, sleepiness, trouble sleeping, trouble focusing, or dreams that are not normal.
+- Nervous system problems are common with this drug.
+These may include dizziness, sleepiness, trouble sleeping or focusing, or abnormal dreams.
 Most of the time, this goes away after 2 to 4 weeks.
-It may help if you take this drug at bedtime may help with these effects.
-If you feel dizzy or sleepy, or you have trouble focusing, avoid driving and doing other tasks or actions that call for you to be alert.
-Call your doctor if these effects last, they bother you, or are very bad.
+Taking this drug at bedtime may help with these effects.
+If you feel dizzy, sleepy, or have trouble focusing, avoid driving and doing other tasks or actions that call for you to be alert.
+Call your doctor if these effects last, they bother you, or are severe.

 - Take this drug at bedtime.